cwanlab/cwanlab.github.io/_pages/about.md

 <span style="font-size:0.87em;">
 My research focuses on the development of computational methodologies for multimodal analyses and explainable machine learning models of biomedical data, which will enable personalized medicine.</span>

-<span style="color:blue">I am open to tenure-track assistant professor position opportunities, starting Fall 2025 or Spring 2026.</span>
+<span style="color:blue">I am open to tenure-track assistant professor position opportunities, starting in Fall 2025 or Spring 2026.</span>

 <span style="color:blue">*News*</span>